Disney World In July (2025)

 Magic Kingdom typically offers special fireworks on July 3 and July 4 (same show, two nights).
 Magic Kingdom is also usually the most crowded park on July 4.
 A common strategy is to avoid it July 3 and 4 except for a few hours solely to catch the firework show.
 Because the park can hit capacity, you’ll usually want to first try to catch the July 3 fireworks.

-Epcot has historically offered special fireworks on July 4.
+Epcot has historically offered special fireworks on July 4 (first announced for July 3 and July 4 in 2024, but then revised to only July 4).
 Hollywood Studios and Animal Kingdom typically do not do anything special for July 4.

 Refurbishments & New Constructions